Cristian-Vazquez-Andrino/Practicas/MATLAB/Image Compression/README.md

 ## Running the Code

+1. Download the script script `compress.m` and the test image `image_to_compress.jpg`.

-1. Ensure that the working directory contains the script `compress.m` and the test image `image_to_compress.jpg`
+2. Ensure that the working directory contains the script `compress.m` and the test image `image_to_compress.jpg`.

-2. Execute the following command in MATLAB:
+3. Execute the following command in MATLAB:

 ```matlab
 run('compress.m');